mre/endler.dev/content/2025/repeat-yourself/index.md

 For me, this typically happens after the first copy of the same code, but I try to resist the urge until the 2nd or 3rd copy.

 If you start too early, you might end up with a bad abstraction that doesn't fit the problem.
-You know it's wrong because it feels *clunky*.
+You know it's wrong because it *feels clunky*.
 Some typical symptoms include:

-- Generic names that don't convey intent (e.g., `render_pdf_file` instead of `generate_invoice`)
+- Generic names that don't convey intent, e.g., `render_pdf_file` instead of `generate_invoice`
-- Difficulty understanding without additional context
+- Difficult to understand without additional context
 - The abstraction is only used in one or two places
-- Too rigid for future changes
 - Tight coupling to implementation details
-- Poor testability

 ## It's Hard To Get Rid Of Wrong Abstractions

 We easily settle for the first abstraction that comes to mind, but most often, it's not the right one.
-And removing the *wrong* abstraction is hard, because now the data flow depends on it.
+And removing the *wrong* abstraction is hard work, because now the data flow depends on it.

 We also tend to fall in love with our own abstractions because they took time and effort to create.
 This makes us reluctant to discard them even when they no longer fit the problem—it's a sunk cost fallacy.